inyong37/Study/_Computer/Software/System.md

 # System: Operating System
+- DOS
+  - QDOS
+  - MS-DOS (By Microsoft)
 - Windows (By Microsoft, closed source)
-- Unix (by Bell Laboratory, 1970's, mixed/shared source)
+- Unix (by Bell Laboratory, at 1970's, mixed/shared source)
-  - HP-UX (by Hewlett Packard Enterprise, Unix System V, 1984, closed source)
+  - HP-UX (by Hewlett Packard Enterprise, from Unix System V, at 1984, closed source)
   - Solaris ((aka SunOS by Sun Microsystems) by Oracle, closed source)
+  - NeXTSTEP (by NeXT)
 - Linux
   - Ubuntu
   - CentOS